 Poornima is the blogger and software engineer behind Femgineer, a platform that began back in 2007 as just a blog for her to write about her adventures running engineering teams for tech startups in the San Francisco Bay Area.
 As her audience grew over the years, Poornima began branding out into offering online educational resources to those that wanted to learn how to break into a career as a software engineer.

-When offering up her best blogging advice when it comes to attracting & retaining an audience, here's what she had to say:
+When offering up her best blogging tips and advice when it comes to attracting & retaining an audience, here’s what she had to say:

 “It’s all about consistency.
 If you keep publishing content and find some networks or resources like Medium (or other places) to promote your material, then that’s a great place to start getting your first five to ten followers.
 And then it’s about keeping up that consistency to attract more.”